cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/private-net/warp-connector.md

 # Set up WARP connector

-Cloudflare WARP connector is a piece of software that enables site-to-site, bidirectional, and mesh networking connectivity without requiring changes to underlying network routing infrastructure.
+Cloudflare WARP connector is a piece of software{{<fnref num="1">}} that enables site-to-site, bidirectional, and mesh networking connectivity without requiring changes to underlying network routing infrastructure.
 WARP connector establishes a secure Layer 3 connection between a private network and Cloudflare, allowing you to:

 - Connect two or more private networks to each other.
 - Connect IoT devices that cannot run external software, such as printers and IP phones.